 There are a few different ways that this level of interest in shorting CBTX shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against CBTX.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against CBTX.

 Find out more about how you can short CBTX stock.

 Recently CBTX has paid out, on average, around 39.32% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 1.93% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), CBTX shareholders could enjoy a 1.93% return on their shares, in the form of dividend payments.
 In CBTX's case, that would currently equate to about $0.43 per share.

 While CBTX's payout ratio might seem fairly standard, it's worth remembering that CBTX may be investing much of the rest of its net profits in future growth.

 CBTX's most recent dividend payout was on 14 July 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 29 June 2021 (the "ex-dividend date").